-It says a lot about our relationship with sports that the cancellation of the NBA season this year was the first big signal that the Covid-19 pandemic was going to be unlike anything we’d seen before.
+It says a lot about our relationship with sports that the cancellation of the NBA season in 2020 was the first big signal that the COVID-19 pandemic was going to be unlike anything we’d seen before.
 When just about every professional sports league on earth followed suit and I could no longer watch my beloved Atlanta United or Manchester City, I found myself turning to Netflix’s The English Game for comfort.
 From 1978, when CBS’ The White Shadow assembled one of the first network dramas with a mostly black cast, to the recent debut of Apple TV+’s dramedy Ted Lasso about an American football coach hired to lead a Premier League soccer club, TV producers have found fertile ground in the world of sports for their dramas and comedies.

 Created by: Joe Gangemi, Gregory Jacobs

 Stars: Craig Roberts, Ennis Esmer, Jennifer Grey, Gage Golightly, Paul Reiser, Richard Kind

 Watch on Amazon Prime